Mercantile Bank (Bangladesh)

-Mercantile Bank Limited is a commercial bank headquartered in Dhaka, Bangladesh.
+Mercantile Bank PLC is a commercial bank headquartered in Dhaka, Bangladesh.

 History

-It is a public limited company with limited liability under the bank companies act, 1991.
+Mercantile Bank is a public limited company with limited liability under the bank companies act, 1991.
 Its share are listed in Dhaka Stock Exchange and Chittagong Stock Exchange.
 The bank provide products and services in retail banking, corporate finance, Islamic finance, asset management, equity brokerage and security.
 It has 119 branches in Bangladesh and employs around 2,300 employees.